Earning Your Business Administration Degree Online

 Below is a list of some of the most popular and effective places to look for business internships:

 - Use the pre-existing network at school: career services, business department, and professors.

 - Join a professional organization and reach out to other members.

 - Find a professional mentor and ask them for assistance.

 - Check internship websites like internships.com, internmatch.com, YouTern, etc.

 - Consult job websites like Glassdoor, Monster, Looksharp, Indeed, Idealist, CoolWorks, etc.

 - Sign up for LinkedIn.

 The availability of open courseware has changed the landscape of learning, continued education, and professional development.
 Even though courses do not offer credentials, free open courseware is a powerful tool for those interested or employed in the field of business.
-Learners can supplement their business administration degree online or even advance their careers by taking open courses.
+Learners can supplement their business administration online degree or even advance their careers by taking open courses.
 Whether preparing for a for-credit course/test or looking for a better understanding of a certain field, open courseware has something for every student.